datafold/data-diff/README.md

 # Details

-## Example Command and Output
+## Example Commands and Outputs

+### PostgreSQL

+Two examples are provided below: one on a massive data set with missing row, and another on a smaller data set with several conflicting values.

+#### Massive Data Set with Missing Row

-Below we run a comparison with the CLI for 25M rows in PostgreSQL where the right-hand table is missing single row with `id=12500048`:
+In this example, we use the CLI to compare 25M rows in PostgreSQL where the right-hand table is missing single row with `id=12500048`:

 ```